JT-Engineering-Dev/azure-infra-cicd-starter/README.md

 ---

 ## ☁️ Remote Backend Expectations
-- `terraform/backend.config` stores backend settings (resource group, storage account, container, key).
+- `terraform/backend.config` stores the Terraform Cloud organization and workspace mapping.
-- GitHub Actions pass this file to the orchestrator so every runner shares state.
+- GitHub Actions pass this file to the orchestrator so every runner shares the same remote state.
-- Grant your Service Principal **Storage Blob Data Contributor** on the storage account. (`docs/BOOTSTRAP_BACKEND.md` walks through everything.)
+- Add a GitHub secret named `TF_API_TOKEN` containing a Terraform Cloud user token; workflows set it as `TF_API_TOKEN` for terraform init.
-- The workflows export `ARM_CLIENT_ID/SECRET/TENANT_ID/SUBSCRIPTION_ID` from your GitHub secrets so Terraform authenticates the backend with the same Service Principal.
-Keep those four secrets fresh and you’re done.
+- The workflows also export `ARM_CLIENT_ID/SECRET/TENANT_ID/SUBSCRIPTION_ID` from your GitHub secrets so the Azure provider can authenticate with your Service Principal.

-Until you create the backend file, workflows fall back to local state (useful for quick experiments, but remote is required for production).
+Until you create the backend file, workflows fall back to local state (useful for quick experiments, but remote is required for production so destroy works anywhere).

 ---